erwinlambert/erwinlambert.github.io/_pages/publications.md

 ## Submitted articles

+4. Karabil et al., Contribution of land water storage change to regional sea-level rise over the 21st century. *in review*

 3. Van der Pol et al., Decision-support for risk-based land reclamation in the Maldives. *in review*

 2. Rohmer et al., Unravelling the importance of uncertainties in global-scale coastal flood risk assessments under sea level rise. *in review*